Osmosis could prevent noise-induced hearing loss

 After two months, mice treated with the most concentrated synthetic perilymph had lost 45 to 64% fewer synapses compared with untreated mice.
 These results suggested that noise-induced hearing loss could be halted if doctors could reverse the endolymph buildup quickly enough.

 “Blast-level sound exposure is a major health burden to armed forces personnel carrying out combat missions,” says Philine Wangemann of Kansas State University.
-Oghalai’s work, she says, is an important step toward developing a treatment to prevent hearing loss from this kind of blast-level sound exposure.
+Oghalai’s work, she says, is an important step toward developing a treatment to prevent hearing loss from this kind of trauma.

 “Treatment could be either an injection into the ear, or if we can develop it, an intravenous injection or possibly even a pill,” he adds.